 Why Make a Zine?

 Zine’s are an opportunity to spread you point of view, your thoughts, your experiences unfiltered to friends or even complete strangers.
 Even unpopular views, marginalized views or experiences, things people don’t usually discuss or even refuse to talk about can be broached in a zine.
 There’s no algorithm that will hide your zine from people or advertisers to appease.
 You choose your words, imagery, topics, approach, and promotion.

 Making a zine takes time, energy, creativity, a bit of copy shop and stamp money, and a few supplies.
 It really helps to finish a zine you start if you have enthusiasm about your subject.

 You can make a zine about pretty much anything.
 Personal zines or perzines are about personal thoughts and experiences, Photozines that are mainly image oriented.
+There are horror zines, sci-fi zines, resistance zines, music, you name it.
 Any topic you love or has meaning for you in is fair game.

 How to Get Started

 If you want to make a zine Right Now! here are a couple of zines that teach you how to make them.
 It’s a 1/8th page minizine on a single side of a sheet of paper.
 Print it out, get a pair of scissors to make a cut and a stapler and just follow the directions.